Year Five

 The key areas being taught over this term will include:

-Children will also have 2 minute quick fire times table checks.
+Children will also have 2 minute quick fire times table checks on a daily basis.

 PSHE -